Learn how to teach the four types of sentences in three easy steps using guided notes, daily lessons, activities, and more that are effective and fun.

-Learning types of sentences doesn’t have to be boring.
-You can spice up mastery by immersing your students in fun and engaging activities that promote learning.
+Learning the four types of sentences doesn’t have to be boring.
+You can spice up mastery by immersing your students in fun and engaging actives that promote learning.

 I use practice skill cards with each grammar skill.
 Kiddos love them!
 Plus, it brings reading and grammar together.

-Make it fun by explaining to your student that using the cards is like being a detective looking for clues.
+Make it fun by explaining that using skill cards is like being a detective looking for clues.
 These skill cards can be used with short texts, picture books, and more!

 Throughout the year, I use picture books to help teach various reading and grammar skills.
 The Junkyard Wonders is one of my favorite books to read at the beginning of the school year.